-- A determination of the appropriate assets within the asset classes. - Consistent data standards and definitions for each asset class. - A process to coordinate asset management across assets and asset owners at the regional level. - Procedures for data storage, collecting, updating, and reporting. - Recommendations on the appropriate level of financial support for various local and regional asset management activities and participation in an integrated statewide asset management system. - A process to coordinate the planning efforts of state-level planning entities. - Coordination to ensure that training and education programs on asset management principles and plan development, use of the statewide database, ongoing user support, and executive branch asset management requirements are consistent across various assets and the various entities providing that training. - Statewide performance goals for appropriate assets and identification of regional and statewide progress toward meeting performance goals. - Protocols for data security and accuracy at local, regional, and state levels. - Consistent and coordinated requirements for asset management plans among the state-level agencies imposing those requirements.
+- A determination of the appropriate assets within the asset classes. - Consistent data standards and definitions for each asset class. - A process to coordinate asset management across assets and asset owners at the regional level. - Procedures for data storage, collecting, updating, and reporting. - Recommendations on the appropriate level of financial support for various local and regional asset management activities and participation in an integrated statewide asset management system. - A process to coordinate the planning efforts of state-level planning entities.
+Reducing duplication of effort and providing efficiencies to the planning process would be goals of the council in coordinating planning efforts. - Coordination to ensure that training and education programs on asset management principles and plan development, use of the statewide database, ongoing user support, and executive branch asset management requirements are consistent across various assets and the various entities providing that training. - Statewide performance goals for appropriate assets and identification of regional and statewide progress toward meeting performance goals. - Protocols for data security and accuracy at local, regional, and state levels. - Consistent and coordinated requirements for asset management plans among the state-level agencies imposing those requirements.
 (An asset management plan would mean a set of procedures to manage assets through their life cycles, based on principles of life-cycle costing.)